gofarann/thisamericanlife.co/README.md

 ### Up and Coming

-I have future plans to implement the follow, in no particular order:
+I have future plans to implement the following, in no particular order:

 * Full coverage RSpec
 * Elasticsearch